- Our immigration team

 - Sponsoring workers

-Any organisation seeking to fill vacancies may look to sponsor overseas workers.
+Many schools seeking to fill vacancies may look to sponsor overseas workers.
 Our team is able to advise on effective recruitment and selection; give guidance and advice on all aspects of identity documentation and right to work checks; and assist with applications for sponsorship licences, including navigating the Sponsor Management System (SMS).

-Assistance includes, but not limited to:
+Assistance includes, but is not limited to:

 - Applying for a sponsorship licence